PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 2 - Chunk World + JobSystem/Lecture/english.md

 }
 ```

+We purposefully make 2 separate functions for Schedule and Complete.
+We will explain this in a bit.
 Once the job is completed we know that the mesh data arrays are ready and we set the `m_mesh`'s data.
-Now we will instantiate the chunk through the `JobWorld` class.
+Now we will instantiate the chunk through the `JobWorld` class, which will be the chunk manager.
 Paste in this boiler plate code.

 ```cs
 using UnityEngine;